Salinas, CA Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Salinas, CA, be sure to clear any sand or dirt from the undercarriage, remove toll tags and fragile items, leave the key with the carrier, and take off any exterior accessories that could be damaged during the short inland haul.
+In Salinas, CA, be sure to clear any farm tools, beach gear, or other large items from the trunk or cargo area, and keep a working key ready for the carrier.
+Also remove any toll passes, loose accessories, and fragile items that could be damaged in transit.

 The sooner you book, the better.
-We recommend scheduling your Salinas pickup at least two weeks in advance, but posting your shipment as soon as possible helps carriers bundle your car with other loads from the Salinas area.
+We recommend scheduling your Salinas pickup at least two weeks in advance, but posting your shipment as soon as possible lets us bundle your car with other loads leaving the Salinas area, often along Highway 101 and the nearby Port of Monterey.
+Early scheduling helps secure space and can lower costs.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.